 NotFoundError

-If you try to access a collection with a name that does not exist, a NotFoundError error is raised.
+If you attempt to access a collection with a non-existent name, a NotFoundError is raised.
 For example:

 Next steps